 Founders of ABC limited were planning to introduce ESOPs in the compensation structure.
-With the help of mystartupequity.com and their channel partners, ABC Limited was able to draft an ESOP scheme that was best suited to them.
+With the help of mystartupequity.com and their channel partners, ABC Limited could draft an ESOP scheme that was best suited to them.

 They went ahead and got it approved by their board (via board resolution) and shareholders (via special resolution) on 21st March 2019.
-On 1st April 2019 Mr. X, the Chief Brand Officer was granted with 5000 ESOPs, and each option was convertible into one equity share post completion of the vesting period of 4 years.
+On 1st April 2019, Mr. X, the Chief Brand Officer, was granted 5000 ESOPs, and each option was convertible into one equity share post completion of the vesting period of 4 years.
 Each year 25% of his options, i.e. 1250, will vest.

-Now, to start off with the ESOP accounting entries, we primarily need three inputs:
+Now, to start with the ESOP accounting entries, we primarily need three inputs: